[New post] More West Fork Wetlands near Northpark Drive Could Soon Be Developed

-Take Northpark Drive all the way west to where it ends at FM1314 and you will run into a 279-acre tract the the Houston Planning Commission will consider at its November 18th meeting.
+admin posted: " Take Northpark Drive all the way west to where it ends at FM1314 and you will run into a 279-acre tract the the Houston Planning Commission will consider at its November 18th meeting.
 Sand mining has already destroyed most of the 279 acres.
-Now a developer wants to fill in the wetlands and build homes on the rest.
+Now a develop"

 Imagine you're getting on an airplane and you see someone popping rivets out of the wing.
 You ask the pilot, "What's that guy doing!?"